 Get the recipe from Sassy Kitchen.

-Filled with smoked salmon, mushrooms, kale, buckwheat and a plethora of spices, this veggie-centric recipe packs a ton of protein and flavor into your morning eggs.
-This dish fairs well as a main dish at a festive brunch or can be made ahead of time and reheated as an on-the-go breakfast during your busy work week.
+Filled with smoked salmon, mushrooms, kale, buckwheat, and a plethora of spices, this veggie-centric recipe packs a ton of protein and flavor into your morning eggs.
+This dish fairs well as a main dish at a festive brunch, but it can also be made ahead of time and reheated as meal-prepped breakfast during your busy work week.

 Get the recipe from To Her Core.

 Crispy Salmon Bites

 These crispy, panko-crusted bites make a great dinner party appetizer, or they can be plated atop a bed of greens and veggies as a main dish.
 Because they're made with canned salmon, they're easy to whip up in a matter of minutes.